PeggyCellier/unicontext/README.md

 To convert a Unicontext file to the .cxt format, use the command line, as an example :

     python converters/uni2cxt.py data/liveinwater.json

+### .rcft files

+To convert a .rcft file to the Unicontext format, use the command line, as an example :

+    python converters/rcft2uni.py data/social_relation.rcft

+To convert a Unicontext file to the .rcft format, use the command line, as an example :

+    python converters/uni2cxt.py data/social_relation.json

+### .p files

+To convert a .p file to the Unicontext format, use the command line, as an example :

+    python converters/p2uni.py data/royals.p

+To convert a Unicontext file to the .p format, use the command line, as an example :

+    python converters/uni2p.py data/royal.json